What You Need to Know About Beach Nourishment

 Additional options for things to do should the beach near you become inaccessible for a couple of days include:

 - Take a day trip and check out another area of the Outer Banks you maybe haven't visited before.
 This could be the perfect opportunity to check out another beach for the day.

 - Visit H2OBX Waterpark!
 Sun Realty guests receive discounted tickets to the waterpark, which is just across the Wright Memorial Bridge in southern Currituck County.
 With two wave pools, an adventure lagoon, lazy river, and a number of family and one-two person thrill slides, adventure awaits at H2OBX.

 - Visit one of our natural or historic sites.
 The NC Aquarium on Roanoke Island is a great option for rainy day fun or as a break from the beach.
 Also on Roanoke Island, you'll find the Elizabthen Gardens, Lost Colony, and Roanoke Island Festival Park, home to the Elizabeth II, a ship representative of one of the seven English merchant vessels from the Roanoke Voyage of 1585.

 - Visit one of our sound accesses for crabbing, kiteboarding, kayaking, you name it!

 - Watch the re-nourishment in progress!
-There are three piers in the overall project area, which make great spots for watching the activity from a safe distance.
+Piers or beach accesses are great spots for watching the activity from a safe distance.
 Beach nourishment is vital to the health and sustanability of our beaches and our economy, and the whole process is very impressive to watch.
-K